Chamirti/CSE-284-Project/README.md

 - Example dataset is intentionally **very small** (10 samples, 5 SNPs)
 - P-values may appear unstable for ancestry-stratified analyses due to small sample sizes
 - Current implementation performs **single-SNP association testing only** and does not yet incorporate linkage disequilibrium (LD) analysis or multi-variant modeling
-- PCA-based population structure correction is implemented in a simplified form and may not fully capture complex population stratification present in real genomic datasets

 ---